Connecting YOU to the resources in the community

 (956) 428-3972

 The Harlingen Neighborhood Food Pantry provides food, clothing, and housewares for those with low income and provides baby supplies to mothers.
-Housed families may receive food once a month; the homeless may receive food weekly.
+Housed families may receive food once per month; the homeless may receive food every week.

 Please bring the following to receive assistance: